Scots property law: Who can own property?

-All persons, human and juristic, have rights capacity, i.e. the ability to hold a right.
+All persons, natural and juristic, have rights capacity, i.e. the ability to hold a right.
 Thus, a person is able to own property in their own right.
 This derives from the classification of the law of persons found in Roman law.
 The word 'person' is usually taken to mean a human.
 However, in Scots law and in many other jurisdictions, the term is also used to describe corporate entities such as companies, partnerships, Scottish Charitable Incorporate Organisation (SCIO) or other bodies corporate established by law (such as a government agency or local authority).

 Organisations and associations must have the rights capacity to own property in their own right in order to act as a transferor (the person transferring ownership) or transferee (the person receiving ownership) in a voluntary transfer of land.
 It is necessary to check their respective articles of association, constitutions or founding legislation in order to ascertain whether the transferor and/or transferee has rights capacity in order to legally own land in Scotland.
 Companies and partnerships, and other corporate bodies will usually have rights capacity based on the statute enabling their creation.
 However, it is a matter of academic debate whether partnerships are capable of owning corporeal heritable property (land) in its own right, or whether the partners hold the property jointly in trust on behalf the partnership.